 November 14, 2019

-Scolel'te means "the tree that grows" in the Mayan language tzeltal, and just as the name suggests, the project is based on a model that combines tree planting and cultivation to achieve long-term sustainable agriculture and replant forest.
+Scolel’te means "the tree that grows" in the Mayan language Tzeltal.
+The project is based on a model that combines tree planting and long-term sustainable agriculture to restore the forest.

-The goal of the Scolel’Te carbon offsetting project is to prevent deforestation and to reforest already deforested areas.
-This includes training smallholder farmers so that agriculture and forestry are sustainable in the long term.
-The project is the first to be certified by Plan Vivo.
-Currently, 1,2872 smallholders and 9 community groups participate in the project.
-This in turn benefits about 2450 families.
+The goal of the Scolel’te carbon offsetting project is to prevent further deforestation and to reforest areas already lost.
+This is partly done by training smallholder farmers in sustainable agriculture and forestry.
+Currently, 1460 smallholder families and 19 community groups participate in the project.

 The work on sustainable forestry also creates opportunities for capacity building and knowledge exchange in the areas where Scolel’te operates.
 This is done through workshops with themes such as sustainable cultivation methods and entrepreneurship.
 In recent years, women’s participation has also increased, which has led to the creation of women’s groups that work with seed collection, nurseries and fungus production.
 Today there are 9 such women groups.